IslaMasson/isla-website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Criminology
+  - course: PhD in Laws Research
     institution: King's College London
     year:
   - course: MSc in Clinical Criminology